We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 A big part of leadership and management involves overseeing and monitoring processes, and course-correcting employees who are out of alignment.

-Then, when it comes time to review company and employee performance, this process documentation makes it easy to compare the steps that were actually taken with those that were initially planned.
+Then, when it comes time to review company and employee performance, this process documentation makes it easy to compare the steps that were taken with those that were initially planned.
 If there are discrepancies, solutions can be worked into the strategy for the following year.

 Management flow charts